DHTMLX/docs-suite/docs/slider/api/slider_getvalue_method.md

 @signature: {'getValue(): number[];'}

 @returns:
-The current value of the slider.
+An array with the current value of the slider.

 @example:
 var value = slider.getValue(); // -> [20]